Mysterious Dave Mather: Early life

 Mather was born in Deep River, Connecticut (then Saybrook, Connecticut), on August 10, 1851, the first son of Captain Ulysses W. Mather and Lydia Mather (née Wright).
 He had two younger brothers, Josiah Wright Mather (October 11, 1854 – April 15, 1932) and George Conway Mather (1855–1856).
 He claimed to have been descended from the famous minister Cotton Mather, but research on the lineage of Cotton Mather performed by his descendent, Horace E. Mather, indicates that this claim was likely incorrect.
 His father abandoned the family in 1856, and was later murdered in Shanghai aboard his ship, the Ellen, on September 13, 1864.
 The news of his death did not reach Connecticut until two months later, when reports were printed in the Hartford press.

 By 1860, Mather was living with his maternal grandfather, Josiah Wright.
 By 1870, he was living as a boarder with a cousin while working as a laborer.
 That same year, Mather and his brother Josiah (then 19 and 15, respectively) went to nearby Clinton and signed on as part of the crew of a cargo ship, eventually making their way to New Orleans, Louisiana.

 Life in the Wild West

 Mather's exact whereabouts during his earliest years in the American West are uncertain.
 He was in Dodge City, Kansas, in 1872, where he and his brother Josiah may have reunited and become buffalo hunters.
-He was also reported to have partnered with Wyatt Earp in 1878 in a scheme to sell fake gold bricks in the town of Mobeetie, Texas.